Getting Started on VBA Programming in Microsoft® Excel

 Preface

-When the topic turns to macros and VBA on any DMW training course, what people are looking for is how to move their skill on from from simply recording a macro to a competence in adapting the VBA code they’ve recorded.
+When the topic turned to macros and VBA on any of the training courses I presented, what people were looking for was how to move their skill on from simply recording a macro to a competence in adapting the VBA code they've recorded.

-What prompts most such requests is that a recorded macro works under a fixed set of conditions, but the author wants it to be flexible.
+What prompted most such requests was that a recorded macro works under a fixed set of conditions, but the author wanted it to be flexible.

-Most attempts to achieve flexibilty through recording have failed, and macros have ended up longer than ever.
-As a result they’ve become a nightmare to maintain.
+Most attempts to achieve flexibilty through recording had failed, and macros had ended up longer than ever.
+As a result they had become a nightmare to maintain.

 Macros Take Time